Public Health Preparedness, Health Education, Health Promotion, Epidemiology, Indoor Air Quality, Public Information & Medical

 - inform residents about the numerous health prevention and protection programs the ACHD nursing and environmental health divisions provide through the preparation of various media and presentations,

 - improve health literacy through health screening, health fairs, and health education campaigns,

 - provide mechanisms for health education and disaster preparedness information sharing with Ashland County residents through the ACHD website; ACHD Operations Center; and different print, radio and TV media,

 - collaborate with Ashland County health technology and medical assisting instructors, students, the local chapters of Health Occupation Students of America and Leo Clubs to conduct various health education activities throughout Ashland County.

-- bolster public health and local emergency response by recruiting collaborative paid and volunteer personnel to enable the ACCHD to lower the impact of influenza on the community and train for public health response to different biological hazards,
+- bolster public health and local emergency response by recruiting collaborative paid and volunteer personnel to enable the ACHD to lower the impact of influenza on the community and train for public health response to different biological hazards,

 - collaborate with Samaritan Regional Health System, the Ashland Service Unit of the Cleveland Chapter of the American Natl.
-Red Cross, the Ashland Salvation Army and the Ashland County Mental Health and Recovery Board in the promotion, recruitment and training of medical practitioners in medical disaster response with the ACCMRC,
+Red Cross, the Ashland Salvation Army and the Ashland County Mental Health and Recovery Board in the promotion, recruitment and training of medical practitioners in medical disaster response with the ACMRC,

 - provide community education on prevention, protection and recovery from different types of public health hazards and threats.